Altfunction (S, give_kform = FALSE)

 }

-package in publications, please use
+To cite the stokes package in publications, please use

-Hankin (2022).
+discusses function Alt().
 Spivak (1965), in a memorable passage,

 states:

-A k-tensor \omega\in{\mathcal J}(V) is called alternating if
+A -tensor is called alternating if

 - Michael Spivak, 1969 (Calculus on Manifolds, Perseus books).
 Page 78

-For example, if k=3 we have
+For example, if we have

-\operatorname{Alt}(T)\left(v_1,v_2,v_3\right)= \frac{1}{6}\left(\begin{array}{cc} +T{\left(v_1,v_2,v_3\right)}& -T{\left(v_1,v_3,v_2\right)}\cr -T{\left(v_2,v_1,v_3\right)}& +T{\left(v_2,v_3,v_1\right)}\cr +T{\left(v_3,v_1,v_2\right)}& -T{\left(v_3,v_2,v_1\right)} \end{array} \right)
+$$\operatorname{Alt}(T)\left(v_1,v_2,v_3\right)= \frac{1}{6}\left(\begin{array}{cc} +T{\left(v_1,v_2,v_3\right)}& -T{\left(v_1,v_3,v_2\right)}\cr -T{\left(v_2,v_1,v_3\right)}& +T{\left(v_2,v_3,v_1\right)}\cr +T{\left(v_3,v_1,v_2\right)}& -T{\left(v_3,v_2,v_1\right)} \end{array} \right) $$

-In the stokes
+In the stokes package, function Alt()

-performs this operation on a given k-tensor T.
+performs this operation on a given

 Idiom is straightforward: